strauberly/the-daily/README.md

 ---

+-23 Mar 2022-

+- Created new repository for my final project in my html and css course and started laying out the beginning files.
+I am really looking to its completion!

+---

 -22 Mar 2022-

 - Worked on farmhand project developing chore objects and creating the chore database.
 There's that excitement again when it feels like the desired outcome is starting to manifest.